 Video Downloader Professional for Edge (Extension)

 If you want to download any kind of video using Edge, you need an extension—Video Downloader for Edge.
 It can easily download videos from most of the streaming services or any website to your hard disk.
-For some of the video streaming services, you can also choose video download size if there is an option.
+For some video streaming services, you can also choose video download size if there is an option.

 - Click on the Menu(three-dotted lines) on the top right